 Resolutions That Outpaced Recognition, and the Recognition to Come

 More importantly, the only mechanism that only gets lost – and this was recognized by the Security Council for the first time – is that civic spaces occupied by young people are shrinking…governments have an obligation to safeguard the shrinking of civic spaces so that they don’t shrink even further.
+Resolution 2535 mandated governments to safeguard this civic space.

 Why This Still Matters